Fecal Incontinence

 Common causes of fecal incontinence include:

 - Constipation is the most frequent cause of FI.
 Large, hard stools become lodged and left in the rectum and watery stool can leak out.
-Furthermore, diarrhoea or loose stool can cause or worsen FI.
+Furthermore, diarrhea or loose stool can cause or worsen FI.

 - Damage to the nerves that control the anal sphincters, caused by neurologic conditions such as congenital anomalies, multiple sclerosis, stroke, diabetes, injuries to the brain or spinal cord, and dementia.